 We don’t usually leave the table during a dinner party, everyone gets caught up talking and hanging out, but if we do the living room set up needs to be conducive to conversation.
 This isn’t just furniture but also decorating pieces that can inspire conversation.
 I like to switch out my photos or coffee table books seasonally, so they can help keep conversation flowing.
 I’ll definitely be adding the Young House Love book to the mix soon!

 And last but not least, have fun!
-The point of the evening is not just to show off, or impress people, it’s to have fun and strengthen relationships!
+The point of hosting a dinner party is not just to show off, or impress people, it’s to have fun and strengthen relationships!

 When was the last time you had a dinner party?
 Do you have any tips to add?
 How about favorite “showoff” recipes?